 Does it Harm Trees for Ivy to Grow?

+In spite of differing opinions, English ivy has the potential to damage trees and shrubs at some point, especially when the vine is allowed to run rampant.
+Overgrown ivy plants can eventually suppress nearby vegetation and engulf tree trunks.
 This can lead to a number of issues affecting the overall health of trees.
 While a tree may survive initially, the growth of ivy vines can weaken it over time, leaving it susceptible to pests, disease and wind damage as well as poor foliage growth.

 English Ivy Tree Damage

+Ivy damage to trees may eventually result in strangulation of younger trees due to the sheer weight of overgrown English ivy vines, which can become rather large.
+As the vine climbs the trunk, it causes fierce competition for water and nutrients.
+Ivy roots themselves have the added potential of becoming intertwined with tree roots, which can further limit nutrient uptake.
+Once it surrounds branches or reaches the tree canopy, English ivy has the ability to block out sunlight and deprive contact with air…essentially choking the tree out.
+Additionally, ivy damage to trees includes the possibility of rot, pest infestation and disease issues as trees without proper water, nutrients, light or air circulation are weaker and more susceptible to problems.
+Weakened trees are more likely to fall during storms, putting homeowners at risk for possible injury or property damage.
 Removing ivy from trees is imperative to ensure the continued health of your trees.
 Even with aggressive pruning of English ivy, there’s no guarantee the vine will remain well behaved.
 Getting rid of English ivy is difficult, and unbeknownst to many gardeners is the fact that these vines, when reaching full maturity, produce small greenish flowers followed by black berries.
 These berries are favored by wildlife, like birds, and may result in further spread via random droppings here and there.

 How to Remove English Ivy from Trees